Massipssa/Docs/bgd/zookeeper/concepts.md

 - **Client:** sends heartbeats to inform the server that is alive
 - **Server:** sends acknowledgment
 - **Zookeeper ensemble:** set of servers.
-Minimum nodes required to form ansemble is 3
+Minimum nodes required to form assemble is 3
 - **Leader:** recover failed nodes
 - **Follower:** follows leader instructions